enzosv/binalysis/README.md

 # What this is
-This is a tool to help you make sense of your trades on [binance](https://binance.com). <br>
+This is a tool to help you make sense of your trades on [Binance](https://binance.com). <br>
-It uses your api key to collect your binance trade history and report your average buy and sell prices for each token.<br>
+It uses your api key to collect your Binance trade history and report your average buy and sell prices for each token.<br>
-Price information is fetched from [coingecko](https://coingecko.com)<br>
+Price information is fetched from [Coingecko](https://coingecko.com)<br>
 Not all information is captured yet.

 [Demo](https://binalysis.enzosv.xyz)